kbase/status/README.md

-* No known problems with KBase at the present time.
+* :large_blue_dot: No known problems with KBase at the present time.